 Visualization is about presenting results in a way that makes them easier to interpret.
 A high-stakes analysis may be considered too risky for an intern.
 But creating visualizations is a safer task for someone with limited experience.
 You’ll likely get to apply your own techniques and play with the company’s internal data tools.
 These data viz tools are often enterprise level (i.e. paid tools) that you won’t have used before.
 Common ones include Microsoft Power BI, Tableau Desktop (there’s also a free version if you want to try it out), Salesforce Einstein Analytics, and SAP Analytics Cloud.

 Writing and delivering reports

-3. What skills and experience do you need to demonstrate for an internship?
+3. What skills and experience do you need to demonstrate for a data analyst internship?

 Basic coding skills

 You don’t need to be an expert coder, but you should at least understand the basic principles of coding.
 Python is an easy language to start with.
 It has loads of libraries and pre-existing code to play with.
 It’s also easy to learn and much sought after in the field of data science.
 We’ve covered how to learn Python in this guide.